Disentangling the role of anthropic disturbances and ecological processes on weed community assembly

 The recognition of the need to better balance food production with other, non-provisioning ecosystem services, is reflected in the 2014-2020 reform of the Common Agricultural Policy which, for the first time includes ‘greening measures’ as a requirement for Pillar 1 payments (i.e. direct income support payments to farmers) that primarily support agricultural productivity.
 Assuring food security and conserving farmland biodiversity while reducing chemical inputs has also been the motivation for a number of National initiatives (e.g. French Ecophyto Plan, Campaign for the Farmed Environment in the UK).
 In this context, it is imperative that the consequences of agricultural management on weed abundance and crop production are investigated.

-The Disco-Weed project addressed these challenges using an interdisciplinary approach and aimed at filling the knowledge gap to reducing chemical inputs and understanding the effects of weeds on crop production.
+The Disco-Weed project addresses these challenges using an interdisciplinary approach and fills the knowledge gap to reducing chemical inputs and understanding the effects of weeds on crop production.

 Sabrina GABA – INRAE (Dijon, France)

 Laura ARMENGOT-MARTINEZ – FiBL (Switzerland); Florent BONNEU – University of Avignon (France); Vincent BRETAGNOLLE – CNRS, CEB de Chizé (France); Joël CHADOEUF – INRAE (France); Guillaume FRIED – ANSES (France); Edith GABRIEL – University ofAvignon (France); Xavier LAVIRON – INRAE (France); Lucie MAHAULT – University of Bourgogne (France); François MUNOZ – CIRAD (France); Santiago POGGIO – Facultad de Agronomía (Argentine); Jonathan STORKEY – Rothamsted Research (UK); Cyrille VIOLLE – SupAgro (France).